oburgosm/demo-edem/README.md

 mvn clean spring-boot:run
 ```

-or execute from your IDE
+or execute application from your IDE

 # Using application